-- Spring loaded cookie scoop
+Spring loaded cookie scoop

 This is one of my favorite kitchen tools, hands down.
 A c

 Cookie cutters are the obvious choice for kids in the kitchen.
-Yes, they can they be used to make – you guessed it – cookie.
-But they also can cut
+Yes, they can they be used to make – you guessed it – cookies.

 Typical pizza cutters have a very sharp blade.
 This one is made specifically with kids’ use in mind so it’s a great addition to your kids’ cooking arsenal.

-- Kid’s kitchen shears
+Kid’s kitchen scissors

 My kitchen shears get a work out in our house.
 I love them to make big salads with less chopping, cut veggies, slice pizza, and even to portion food.
 This

-- Non Skid bowl
+Non Skid bowl

 A bowl with a non skid base is a MUST when cooking with kids.
 Kids love to stir.
 Problem is, they rarely understand that you need to hold on to the bowl while you’re doing it.
-The

-- Colorful measuring cups and spoons
+Colorful measuring cups and spoons

-I love using this rainbow measuring spoons and cups with my kiddos.
-While they may not understand if I say 3/4 cup of sugar.
-But, they WILL understand “fill the blue cup 3 times with sugar”.
+I love using this rainbow measuring spoons and cups as a kid’s cooking tool.
+While they may not understand if I say 3/4 cup of sugar, they WILL understand “fill the blue cup 3 times with sugar”.

 This is definitely a bit of a splurge, but I’ve seen them everywhere and LOVE the safety factor of these.
 If you plan on cooking a lot with your kids and/or have a few kids you’ll cook with over the years, definitely grab one of these!

 My kids love mashing all of the things.
 A masher is perfect for mushing up potatoes of mashed potatoes, obviously.
 But it’s also great for mashing bananas for baking and other vegetables for hidden veggie meals.

 This mixing bowl not only has a

 If your family makes salad often, consider investing in a salad spinner to help with cleaning greens.
-Have kids rinse the greens (or herbs, etc!) then place in the salad spinner and press away!
+Have kids rinse the greens (or herbs, etc!) then place in the salad spinner and spin away!